 Parents and guardians actively support ESA through attending events & performances, participating in activities like the Big Dig and through Parent Council and SESAT (aka “Supporters of Etobicoke School of the Arts Talent”).

-In addition to excellent classroom facilities for the academic subjects and a 550 seat auditorium for performances, the school offers first rate equipment in spaces especially designed for a study of the arts.
+In addition to a 550 seat auditorium for performances, the school offers first rate equipment in spaces especially designed for a study of the arts.

 We have two dance studios with barres and mirrored walls.
-For visual arts students, we have a printmaking shop, a photography room and three spacious studios for drawing, painting and sculpture as well as unlimited wall space for exhibitions.
-The music complex includes a listening lab, an electronic piano lab, small practice rooms and separate rooms for vocal, string and wind instruction.
-For drama students, we provide a small studio theatre and large open spaces for acting instruction and practice.
+We have a photography room and four spacious studios for art making.
+Music hosts a listening lab, an electronic piano lab, small practice rooms and separate rooms for vocal, string and wind instruction.
+Drama students have access to a small studio theatre and large open spaces for acting instruction and practice.